andry81/contools--deploy/projects/_root/README_EN.txt

 7.1.1.
 Message `svn: E170013: Unable to connect to a repository at URL 'svn+ssh://...'`
        `svn: E170012: Can't create tunnel`
 7.1.2.
 Message `Can't create session: Unable to connect to a repository at URL 'svn+ssh://...': `
        `To better debug SSH connection problems, remove the -q option from ssh' in the [tunnels] section of your Subversion configuration file. `
        `at .../Git/mingw64/share/perl5/Git/SVN.pm line 310.'`
-7.2.
+7.1.3.
+Message `Keyboard-interactive authentication prompts from server:`
+       `svn: E170013: Unable to connect to a repository at URL 'svn+ssh://...'` `svn: E210002: To better debug SSH connection problems, remove the -q option from 'ssh' in the [tunnels] section of your Subversion configuration file.`
+       `svn: E210002: Network connection closed unexpectedly` 7.2.
 Python execution issues
 7.2.1. `OSError: [WinError 87] The parameter is incorrect` while try to run
        `python_tests`